eliohana101/Smart-crosswalk/README.md

 # Smart-Crosswalk

+Electrical Engineering final year project.
-Final project in the Department of Electrical Engineering at the Holon Institute of Technology.
-This project is based on my original idea on the subject of road accidents computer vision and deep learning.
+The project is based on my original idea in the field of road safety, and aims to identify crosswalk accidents by using computer vision and deep learning tools.
+The project was performed at Holon Institute of Technology, 2021.
 ---------------------------------------------------------------------------------------------------------------------------------
    Description: